 The conference traced loneliness as a literary motive across a range of periods and artistic forms.
 Presenters focused prominently on the German Romantic phenomenon of Waldeinsamkeit, a rather positive idea of loneliness as seeking refuge from the accelerated pace of life experienced by most in the aftermath of the Industrial Revolution, stemming from the tradition of Rousseau’s 1782 Reveries of a Solitary Walker.
 The conference’s exploration of this particular notion culminated in Kathrin Wittler’s detailed analysis of Goethe’s famous poem “Über allen Gipfeln” and Professor Jochen Hörisch’s enlightening keynote speech on the influence of Romantic poetry on Karl Marx.

 In addition to presentations exploring the productive and beneficial solitude of German Romanticism, colleagues gave intriguing papers on gender politics in recent SciFi literature, East German queer cinema, and the loneliness of Shakespeare’s Richard III.
-After the presentations, our discussions continued over bacalhau and vinho verde and future collaborations were initiated: I was invited to join the Solitude – Die Einsamkeit der Literatur (“Literature’s Loneliness”) early career research group supported by the Deutsche Forschungsgemeinschaft (“German Research Foundation”), which is currently being established in at the Freie Universität, Berlin.
-A conference anthology will be published as a special issue of the academic journal Dedalus in summer 2021.
+After the presentations, our discussions continued over bacalhau and vinho verde and future collaborations were initiated: I was invited to join the Solitude – Die Einsamkeit der Literatur (“Literature’s Loneliness”) early career research group supported by the Deutsche Forschungsgemeinschaft (“German Research Foundation”), which is currently being established at the Freie Universität, Berlin.
+A conference anthology will be published as a special issue of the academic journal Dedalus - Revista Portuguesa de Literatura Comparada in summer 2021.

 Excitingly, I was able to gain insights into primary works and current research on loneliness which will prove valuable for my post-doctoral project.
 I will also incorporate these takeaways into two articles I am currently writing.
 The first explores the potential of human-machine interaction as a cure for loneliness in Alex Garland’s Ex Machina, Spike Jonze’s Her, and Charlie Brooker’s and Annabel Jones’ Black Mirror.
 The second analyses Austrian author Marlen Haushofer’s influence on the novels of Robert Seethaler and Thomas von Steinaecker.